-"I had a bilateral carpal tunnel syndrome in both hands and had them operated on in 2010.
-Since the op, I have severe shoulder pain and weakness and pain in my arm AND elbow."- correspondence received at C-H. "
+"I had CTS in both hands and had them operated on last year.
+Since the procedures, I have had profound shoulder pain and weakness and an ache in my arm."- correspondence received at C-H. "

-Comment: It's unlikely the surgery caused the shoulder and elbow problems.
-What is likely though, is that the cause was in the neck, hence the operations on the wrists didn't help, and because the neck problem wasn't addressed, the shoulder and elbow problems began, and would have begun anyway.
+Comment: It is unlikely the surgery caused the shoulder and elbow problems.
+What is possible though, is that the cause was in the neck, hence the operations on the wrists did not help, and because the cervical spine problem was not addressed, the arm problems began, and would have begun anyway.

 Before CTS surgery the neck and Thoracic Outlet should always be examined by a thorough, experienced chiropractor.
-(Do you get otherwise?
-As with medicine, half the Chiropractors graduated in the bottom half of the class!)
+Do you get otherwise?
+As with medicine, half tof DCs graduated in the bottom half of the class.